Spring Perennial Plant Symposium: 4 lectures, networking, lunch, and CEUs on Fri. 3/6! Learn More

 Exhibit in the Flower Show

-Exhibit your plants, flowers, and veggies in the New England Flower Show!
+Join a community of growers and designers by exhibiting in the New England Flower Show!
+Enter your photographs, houseplants, floral designs, cut flowers, and more in 'Growing Together'.
 The Competitions of the New England Fall Flower Show are open to all interested individuals and garden clubs.

-Read the schedule to learn more about what you can exhibit from your garden and how to drop off your plants!
-Click the cover to read, download and print the schedule.
+Read the schedule to learn more about what you can exhibit and how to enter!

 Read and Download the Schedule